• Skip to primary navigation

 Use Grass-Fed Milk

 Using milk from 100% grass fed cows is an excellent way to increase the nutrient content of your yogurt.
-Grass-fed yogurt ismilk_hg_whole_up_grassmilk_ff richer in omega-3 fats and the beneficial fatty acid conjugated linoleic acid (CLA).
+Grass-fed yogurt is richer in omega-3 fats and the beneficial fatty acid conjugated linoleic acid (CLA).

 CLA has been linked to the following health benefits: superior heart health, the suppression of tumors, reduced body fat and greater fat loss in the obese and overweight.
 Milk from pastured cows may contain up to 5 times the amount of CLA found in the milk of grain-fed cows.